npm/policies/orgs-terms.md

 You can disable npm Orgs at any time via the Website. npm will not refund any payment you make for npm Orgs after you disable npm Orgs.

-Dollar amounts in these npm Orgs Terms are amounts of United States Dollars, and your payments for npm Orgs must be denominated in United States Dollars.
+Dollar amounts in these npm Orgs Terms are amounts of United States Dollars, and you must pay for npm Orgs in United States Dollars.

 Dollar amounts in these npm Orgs Terms do not include tax.
 You will pay any tax.